HergenD/cg_weekopdracht1/README.md

-#requires at least xampp and firefox to run, see firefox config in screenshot.php
+#requires at least xampp and firefox to run locally, see firefox config in screenshot.php

 webpage content:
 -header / nav